carloshvp/heart_failure_prediction/README.md

 ## Screen Recording

 In the following link we can see a small demo of the Endpoint delivering inferences for the AutoML model as explained above: https://www.youtube.com/watch?v=7htsE7pKM7M

-## Standout Suggestions
-No further work was done.